 Impact Assessment extracts & reports

-There are several types of impact assessment reports and extracts that you can use:
+There are several types of impact assessment reports and extracts that are available from the Impact Assessment application

 Impacted assets